fincham/piecework/README.md

 `stunnel` can then be launched from the directory where the configuration is kept, e.g. by running `stunnel ./stunnel.conf`

 Once `stunnel` is runnning then `osqueryd` may connect to `localhost` on port `4433`.

-## What is this for?

-This shows one way that having machine readable advisory information and realtime host package information can be used to produce actionable security alerts.